uwcartlab/mapstudy/README.md

 ## About the API documentation:

 MapStudy is a flexible framework for creating map-based survey applications.
 It includes a range of components that are selected by setting and extending the options in the *.json* files within the *config* directory.
-For now, those files must be edited manually in a basic text editor such as Sublime or Notepad++.
-Hopefully there will eventually be a helper GUI for setting up the config files.
+It is recommended to use the web-based GUI application for setting up your configuration files, though they can also be edited manually in a basic text editor such as Sublime or Notepad++.
+The web-based configuration setup application includes functionality that enables the upload and editing of configuration files from previous studies.

 The API documentation lists the options available in the config files.
 Each option is shown as code, with the option key to the left of a colon and each explicit possible value `between asterisks (*)`. **Everything `between asterisks (*)` is optional; everything else is required.** Special cases are noted at their respective documentation sections.